-Down a winding unpaved road lies an abandoned olive oil mill from the turn of the century, dilapidated and roofless, with strong stone walls still standing.
+Down a winding unpaved road, near the mountain town of Serra, Tomar in Central portugal lies an abandoned olive oil mill from the turn of the century, dilapidated and roofless, with strong stone walls still standing.
 Steeped in history, this once-abandoned corner of the world is being regenerated into a unique creative and cultural experience: a Brain Spa.

 This is the UnSchool's CO Project CAMPUS IN SUNNY Portugal: an experiment inTO RURAL regeneration, sustainability and creative change-making.